 For the incidence rate analyses, all new cases recorded by the UK Renal Registry (UKRR) as starting RRT in each year were included.
 For the prevalence rates analyses, prevalent patients at the end of the year were included.
-The analyses used the patient postcode rather than the GP postcode.
-Each postcode was matched to a 2001 Census output area and hence to the relevant area code.

 Years used